-EMMA LIVERSIDGE—DIRECTOR, OFFICE OF PLANNING SERVICES
+EMMA LIVERSIDGE—DIRECTOR, ANALYTICS, PLANNING AND DATA

 Emma has extensive experience in higher education, banking, health, public, and retail sectors and is committed to advancing the use of data as a strategic asset.

 A passionate advocate for the use of information for strategic, tactical, and operational activities, Emma’s key interests lie in organisational transformation, strategy, delivering superior performance through intelligence and harnessing the power of people.

 Emma is a long-standing staff member at Griffith and has held positions in several departments across the University, including Finance, the Deputy Vice Chancellor (Academic) portfolio and Analytics, Planning and Data (formerly Planning Services).

 Clancy has a strong background in financial services, previously working for large organisations in various analytical capacities.

 He has a degree in Applied Mathematics and is completing his Master of Applied Statistics degree.
 He enjoys data science and numbers so much that he is taking coursera courses including the Deep Learning and Data Science specialisations just for kicks.

 Clancy’s capabilities span across management and leadership roles.
 He has over five years’ experience in team management and strategy development positions.
 Clancy has a passion for applying analytics to business problems and thrives on finding the right technique for the right problem.